Airlock (parachute)

-A parachute airlock (simply airlock in context) is a safety mechanism built into some parachute models which help them resist losing their shape while open.
+A parachute airlock, often abbreviated as simply airlock, is a safety mechanism built into some parachute models which helps them resist losing their shape while open.
 It uses a ram air structure to stiffen each section of the outer edge.

-The design was pioneered by parachute inventor Brian Germain following a near-fatal ram-air wing collapse in 1994.
+The design was first developed by parachute inventor Brian Germain following a near-fatal ram-air wing collapse in 1994.
 Germain made a full recovery and went on to personally test many of the airlock prototype parachutes, often in extreme conditions.
-Specific parachute designs utilizing the Airlock technology include the following: Jedei, Sweptwing, Genesis, Warlock, (AirTimeDesigns.com) Vengeance, (PerformanceDesigns.com) Samurai, Lotus, Sensei R1 (BigAirSportz.com).
+Specific parachute designs utilizing the airlock technology include the following: Jedei, Sweptwing, Genesis, Warlock, (AirTimeDesigns.com) Vengeance, (PerformanceDesigns.com) Samurai, Lotus, Sensei R1 (BigAirSportz.com).

 While the airlock approach to canopy design has generated an enthusiastic user base, the design also has its problems.
 For example, a ram-air parachute designed with airlocks will not deflate quickly upon landing on a windy day.
 This may result in dragging a parachutist across the ground.
 Parachute packers have also noted that these canopies take longer to pack due to the extra time it takes to squeeze the air out.
-However, proponents prefer the safety advantages of a stable canopy in flight over inconveniences on the ground.
+However, proponents of the design prefer the safety advantages of a stable canopy in flight over the convenience of other designs on the ground.